skydoves/Bundler/README.md

 private val posterListArray by bundleArrayList<Poster>("posterArrayList") { arrayListOf() }
 ```
 ### Fragment
-The below example shows setting an argument using the `intent` expression.
+The below example shows setting an argument using the `intentOf` expression.
 ```kotlin
 arguments = intentOf {
     +("id" to userInfo.id)